yousefelassal/quote-cron/README.md

 > Love is like a friendship caught on fire.
 In the beginning a flame, very pretty, often hot and fierce, but still only light and flickering.
 As love grows older, our hearts mature and our love becomes as coals, deep-burning and unquenchable.

 > If you want things to be different, perhaps the answer is to become different yourself.

+> To choose what is difficult all one's days, as if it were easy, that is faith.